Offering route services

 Binding endpoint

-For more information about bind requests, see the Binding section of the Open Service Broker API (v2.13) spec on GitHub.
+For more information about bind requests, see the Binding section of the Open Service Broker API (v2.13) specification on GitHub.

 Route services examples